matrix-org/synapse/UPGRADE.rst

-Once email and SMS support has been disabled in the vector.im and matrix.org identity servers, all Synapse versions that depend on those instances will be unable to send email and SMS them through them.
+Once email and SMS support has been disabled in the vector.im and matrix.org identity servers, all Synapse versions that depend on those instances will be unable to send email and SMS through them.

 Email
 -----